Devuan Jessie (beta) on a Raspberry Pi 2 as LAN router with WiFi uplink.

 dhcp-host=01:11:22:33:44:55,$HOSTNAME,192.168.21.11,24h

-As a workaround for the RPi's lack of a hardwareclock, add the -s
+As a workaround for the RPi's lack of a hardwareclock, add the -s flag to the DAEMON_OPTS variable in /etc/default/openntpd.

 To apply the previously made changes and turn the RPi from DHCP client to server / router mode, run: